antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 1. SatOS application docker Upgrade_artifact is created at ground.
 This contains incremental change in SatOS application.
 2. Operator uses SatOS File upload mechanism to uplink Upgrade_artifact files to onboard compute storage.
-3. After artefact is uploaded successfully, Operator should send TC (mention TCID), which results in updating SatOS application docker image.
+3. After artefact is uploaded successfully, Operator should send TC (TC 610), which results in updating SatOS application docker image.
+Detailed procedure to upgrade the application is available in operator manual.

 Application Environment
 ***********************